 ETHH.B.TO: The non-currency hedged, the Canadian dollar traded version.

 ETHH.U.TO: The non-currency hedged, US dollar traded version.

 CI Galaxy Ethereum ETF (ETHX)

-- Purpose Ether ETF (ETHH)
+Purpose Ether Yield ETF (TSE:ETHY)

 Evolve Cryptocurrencies ETF (TSE:ETC)

 In other words, this is a product for those wanting to be overweight BTC but don't want to miss out on owning Ethereum in their portfolio.
-Considering this fund is relatively small and recently launched, there really isn't much competition in the space, so there's no alternatives at the time of writing.
+Considering this fund is relatively small and recently launched, there really isn't much competition in the space, so there are no alternatives at the time of writing.